whatbirdisthat/wbit-blog/content/posts/protecting-change-with-mfa.md

 ### READ or COMPUTE are not 'sensitive'

-When applying transactional MFA, THE BUSINESS has decided that non-mutative actions are not to be protected using the second factor.
+When applying transactional MFA, non-mutative actions are in general not protected using the second factor.
+An action such as, `view_account_balance` is not transactional, it is a VIEW.
+A calculated action, such as `estimated_gas_bill` won't need MFA either.

 These actions are protected using the credentials factor alone.
 Username / password is considered to be sufficient protection for READ and COMPUTE operations, but a second factor is considered necessary to guard against potentially site-wide harm that may be caused by a bad actor exploiting a mutative process.

+It depends entirely on the domain of course, a banking application may have much more strict requirements than a utility providing gas, electricity and internet or a fishing club.

 ### Nonrepudiation and identity binding

-The second factor, while not providing complete protection (it can provide _added_ protection) can be used to warn users that their identity has been proven, and the provability of that user having performed a naughty action is increased considerably because they used the second factor to confirm their identity with the system.
+The second factor will not provide complete protection but it will provide _added_ protection.

 A bad actor would have to have compromised both factors to gain access, which ... _might be_ less likely than the account owner being the perpetrator of the naughty thing.

 {{% notice warning %}} More identifying factors _should_ increase the likelihood of a verified identity.
 But they _might_ not. {{% /notice %}}

 In this case, the system is presenting a final alert, "are you sure you want to do this?", as a warning _and_ as a means of identification.

-[A sequence diagram](../transactional-mfa-sequence/) showing the 2nd factor guard in action.

 ### One time MFA - still a threat